yves-schillings/py-openspace-organizer/README.md

 - **Command-line interface (CLI)** — for quick testing or automation
 - **Web interface** — for a more user-friendly experience via a browser

-### Run the main.py in the shell
+### Run the Command-line interface (CLI)
-To start the main.py from your Git Bash terminal in Visual Studio Code, execute:
+To run the `main.py` script from your Git Bash terminal within Visual Studio Code, follow these steps:

 1. **Make the setup script executable**
     ```bash